ORogers/wsPlanner/README.md

 something else that this project as taught me is how effective Caching data can be with a rest server.
 I noticed a massive decrees in server requests after marking my public files as catchable. further improving the performance of the server, although this dose have a Potentially negative effect as data can become outdated and unreliable.

+This project has also thought me about workflow.
+I began to follow Rich's GitHub post about workflow, this has helped me maintain good version control and regular commits.
+Using this method has helped me organise my work and visualise what needs to be done.